ovlb/www.ovl.design/_src/pages/notes/notes/gardening.md

 ## Content

+When starting this note I wrote: «Migrate away from Contentful, this should be the fast part».
+Well.
+It wasn’t.
+Copying everything went well.
+But then my build was inventing HTML tags in the output path of completely unrelated pages.
+It was mayhem.

 - How to keep Ulysses and the git repo in sync?
-- Migrate away from Contentful, this should be the fast part

 ## Dev & Design